FREQUENTLY ASKED QUESTIONS

 When is the application deadline?

-Early entry deadline is 1 May - Enter before 9 April and SAVE 35% off the entry fee.
+Early entry deadline is 1 May - submit your entry by this date and SAVE 35% off the entry fee.

 The final entry deadline is 19 June.